AeroVerse: UAV-Agent Benchmark Suite for Simulating, Pre-training, Finetuning, and Evaluating Aerospace Embodied World Models: Discussion

 \textbf{Scene Generalization Ability}.
 To investigate the generalization ability of various models across different embodied scenes, we assessed the performance of all models on four tasks corresponding to their respective scenes and compared the average BLEU scores across these tasks, as illustrated in Figure \ref{FIG:Analyze} (a).
 In the campus scene, the dense buildings and numerous obstacles, such as trees, generally lead to poor performance from all models.
 Conversely, in the residential area, which is smaller and contains fewer objects, all models demonstrate improved performance.
-Among the models, qwen-lv-7b exhibits the best overall performance, achieving the highest scores in all four scenarios, closely followed by gpt-4o.
+Among the models, our proposed SkyAgent and SkyAgentX exhibit the best overall performance, significantly outperforming all other models in all four scenarios.
 In contrast, 3d-llm faces greater challenges due to the input being a three-dimensional scene rather than a modified image, resulting in subpar performance in each scenario.

 \textbf{Task Generalization Ability}.
 To investigate the generalization ability of various models across different embodied tasks, we evaluate the performance of all models in four scenarios based on the tasks, comparing the average BLEU scores as depicted in Figure \ref{FIG:Analyze} (b).
 The results indicate that InstructBLIP and BLIP2 excel in Task $1$, which exclusively assesses the models’ captioning capabilities.
 In contrast, the Llava, MiniGPT, and MPLUG series models demonstrate superior performance in Task $4$, which necessitates the integration, comprehension, and response to information.
+Notably, our proposed SkyAgent and SkyAgentX models achieve state-of-the-art performance across all four tasks.
+They not only demonstrate exceptional captioning abilities in Task $1$ but also show superior capabilities in the more complex tasks (Tasks $2$, $3$, and $4$) that require reasoning, navigation, and planning, surpassing the other model series.

 \textbf{The Impact of Scaling Law}.
 To examine the influence of model size on performance in embodied tasks, we selected three pairs of models with $7$ billion and $13$ billion parameters, comparing the average BLEU scores across the four scenarios within the four tasks, as illustrated in Figure \ref{FIG:Analyze} (c).
 The data reveal that while minor differences in performance arise due to varying model parameters, an increase in the number of parameters does not necessarily correlate with improved performance.